-Error 403 in kcenter preview but preview works in classical UI
+Error 403 in kcenter preview, but the preview works in the classic UI

-Preview work in the classical UI but from kcenter UI it is shown a 403 error in the browser console.
+The preview works in the classic UI, but in the kcenter UI a 403 error is shown in the browser console.

 Cause

-Database timezone and OS timezone are different.
-The kcenter UI use a token what expires in the next minute after creation, because a wrong timezone the token is just expired after creation.
+The database timezone and OS timezone are different.
+The kcenter UI uses a token that expires one minute after creation; due to an incorrect timezone, the token is already expired immediately after creation.

 Diagnosis

-Go to Administration > Tools > Scripting and execute the next script.
-When the script show "Error token expired" message it means you have a wrong timezone configuration in the OS or in the Database or in the JDBC database connection.
+Go to Administration > Tools > Scripting and execute the following script.
+When the script shows the "Error token expired" message, it means you have an incorrect timezone configuration in the OS, the database, or in the JDBC database connection.

 import com.openkm.db.service.DownloadPreviewTokenSrv;